 Germany tightens travel ban for jihadist suspects

->

-> Germany will tighten a foreign travel ban for known Islamists to stop them from heading to war zones such as Syria, the cabinet decided Wednesday, a week after the Charlie Hebdo attacks.
+Germany will tighten a foreign travel ban on known Islamists to stop them heading to war zones such as Syria, the cabinet decided Wednesday, a week after the Charlie Hebdo attacks.

->

-> The law is the first of a host of previously planned security measures which Chancellor Angela Merkel's government plans to speedily pass through parliament in the coming weeks following the bloodshed in France.
+The law is the first of a host of previously planned security measures which Chancellor Angela Merkel's government wants to speedily pass through parliament in the coming weeks following the bloodshed in France.

->

-> "The horrific events in Paris... showed once more, in a depressing manner, that we must strongly defend our democratic constitutional order with all legal means against international terrorism, fanaticism and radicalisation," said Merkel's spokesman Steffen Seibert.
+"The horrific events in Paris... showed once more, in a depressing manner, that we must strongly defend our democratic constitutional order with all legal means against international terrorism, fanaticism and radicalisation," said Merkel's spokesman Steffen Seibert.

 German authorities can already confiscate the passports of known jihadists, but under the new law they will also be able to take away their national identity cards, which can be used for travel to Turkey and within the EU Schengen no-visa area.

 Suspects will instead be handed replacement ID cards for periods of up to three years that are stamped with a no-travel advisory in several languages.